Generic Name: sotalol (SOE-ta-lol)

 Some medical conditions may interact with sotalol.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have breathing or lung problems (eg, chronic obstructive pulmonary disorder [COPD]); an overactive thyroid; kidney problems; diabetes; blood flow problems; a tumor on your adrenal gland; loss of appetite; increased thirst; or severe or persistent diarrhea, sweating, or vomiting
+- if you have breathing or lung problems (eg, chronic obstructive pulmonary disorder [COPD], asthma); an overactive thyroid; kidney problems; diabetes; blood flow problems; a tumor on your adrenal gland; loss of appetite; increased thirst; or severe or persistent diarrhea, sweating, or vomiting

 - if you have a history of other heart problems (eg, heart failure, slow or irregular heartbeat, a recent heart attack), blood electrolyte problems (eg, low blood potassium or magnesium levels), problems with the acid or base levels in your body, or episodes of low blood sugar